AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-tableau.md

 ![](assets/marketo-measure-report-template-tableau-15.png)

-To view definitions for columns coming directly from [!DNL Snowflake], please see the [data warehouse documentation](/help/marketo-measure-data-warehouse/data-warehouse-schema.md){target="_blank"}.
+To view definitions for columns coming directly from [!DNL Snowflake], see the [data warehouse documentation](/help/marketo-measure-data-warehouse/data-warehouse-schema.md){target="_blank"}.

 ## Discrepancies Between Templates and Discover {#discrepancies-between-templates-and-discover}